Aembit/env_wrapper/README.md

 A wrapper around the standard [`std::env`](https://doc.rust-lang.org/std/env/index.html) functions that allows for a test double to be injected during testing.

+## Limitations

+At this time, this crate only works for Unix-like systems.

 ## Motivation

 Testing code that relies on the state of environment variables can be